-The Denman is a newcomer to the 8Hotels Collection… a recent merge that has Georgia Rickard asking, what else is new at The Denman?
+The Denman is part of the 8Hotels Collection… a merge that has Georgia Rickard asking, what’s new at The Denman?

 There’s something comforting about the drive to Thredbo from Sydney.
 Don’t ask me what, exactly – is it the questionable coffee at road stops?
 The requisite stop at Maccas?
 Whatever the case, I love it unashamedly.
 And I’m not the only one: it’s a pilgrimage savoured and enjoyed annually by tens of thousands of loyal snow lovers… even though we’re well aware that Aussie ski conditions are hardly stiff competition on the world’s alpine stage.